-Whilst it’s the attacks on large companies such as TalkTalk and Yahoo that make the news the latest Government Security Breaches Survey found that nearly three-quarters (74%) of small organisations reported a security breach in the last year; an increase on the 2013 and 2014 survey.
+Whilst it’s the attacks on large companies such as Boots and Facebook that make the news the latest Government Security Breaches Survey found that almost half of businesses (46%) and a quarter of charities (26%) report having cyber security breaches or attacks in the last 12 months.

-Whilst you may have anti-virus software and a certain amount of knowledge do you know how to detect and avoid the full spectrum of malware and viruses?
-An IT support team can help defend your IT infrastructure against digital threats, which is increasingly important in a world where cyber crime is becoming a bigger and bigger problem.
+You may have anti-virus software and a certain amount of knowledge.
+But do you know how to detect and avoid the full spectrum of malware and viruses?
+An IT support team can help defend your IT infrastructure against digital threats.
+This is increasingly important in a world where cyber crime is becoming a bigger and bigger problem.

-It is estimated that internet downtime costs UK business £12 billion per year but most connectivity problems can be fixed quickly by technical experts over the phone and even before they occur through proactive monitoring.
+It is estimated that in 2018 internet downtime cost UK business £742m.
+Yet most connectivity problems can be fixed quickly by technical experts over the phone.
+Many can even be prevented before they occur through proactive monitoring.

 A professional IT support team can analyse most technical troubles and deliver highly-skilled solutions.

-The new General Data Protection Regulation (the GDPR) will come into force in May 2018 and is a major tightening of the regulations around data protection.
-Although this is an EU regulation the government has confirmed that the UK’s decision to leave the EU will not affect the commencement of the GDPR.
+The new General Data Protection Regulation (the GDPR) came into force in May 2018.
+This is a major tightening of the regulations around data protection.

-The role of an IT Support team is to make sure your data is stored in a secure environment and to make sure it is easily accessible (but only to the people that you want to view it).
+The role of an IT Support team is to make sure your data is stored in a secure environment.
+They make sure it is easily accessible but only to the people that are allowed to view it.

-Without the support of a professional IT team, you could end up storing data in a vulnerable location or possibly giving access to somebody without the right permissions, which can be a big issue where data protection is concerned.
+Without the support of a professional IT team you could end up storing data in a vulnerable location.
+Or giving access to somebody without the right permissions.
+This can be a big issue where data protection is concerned.

-If you are thinking of outsourcing your IT support needs, then here are some qualities to look out for.
-Follow this advice to ensure you end up with a reliable and competent team that can really help your business:
+Follow this advice to ensure you end up with a reliable and competent team that can really help your business.

-Responsiveness – when you’re reliant on a system and it goes wrong you did it fixed quickly.
-Look for a service that gives you a guaranteed response time, and a number of ways to make contact.
-If your internet is down you don’t want a provider who’s only contactable by email or online chat!
+Responsiveness – when you’re reliant on a system and it goes wrong you need it fixed quickly.
+Look for a service that gives you a guaranteed response time, and several ways to make contact.
+If your internet is down, you don’t want a provider who’s only contactable by email or online chat!

 Your IT systems are vital to your business make sure you get the right kind of support to look after them.